domspad/euler/README.md

 I'm now working on refactoring the solutions and factoring out common functions and code to identify the underlying functions I used in many solutions.

+`problems/` is a mirror of the problems on the website (in case it ever goes down)

 ##Analyse data!

 ```